NSW Public Service Salary Scales

 How does NSW public service pay compare to Queensland and Victoria?

-NSW Grade 1–2 salaries ($79,784–$119,673) are broadly comparable to QLD AO5–6 and VIC VPS 4 levels.
-At senior grades, NSW Senior Executive Band rates ($209,000–$281,000) exceed equivalent QLD and VIC classifications.
+NSW Grade 1–2 salaries ($79,784–$119,673) are broadly comparable to Queensland administrative stream Levels 4–6 and VIC VPS 4 levels.
+At senior grades, NSW Senior Executive Band rates ($209,000–$281,000) sit above the Queensland administrative stream table and most VIC classifications.
 All three states offer the standard 12% superannuation, compared to the federal APS's 15.4%.
 Cost of living — particularly Sydney versus Brisbane or Melbourne — should also be factored into comparisons.

 More tools